 “The Exchange Community Solves Some Really Interesting Problems.
 It’s a Fantastic Event.”

-an interview with Laura Overton, Founder and CEO at Towards Maturity.
+An interview with Laura Overton, Founder and CEO at Towards Maturity.

 For those not familiar with Speexx Exchange, Laura describes the annual reality-check on learning and talent management practices as “an informative, fun and informal meeting.
 It’s not a sales-driven environment, which I believe many people in HR and L&D will appreciate.”
 She also describes the networking component of the program as a medium for moving beyond merely sharing practical ideas that work.
 “This is a great opportunity to leverage a network that is prepared to face real challenges together.
 I’d encourage people to come and experience what the Speexx Exchange is all about – the progression of people professions.”

-To save your seat at Speexx Exchange 2017, follow the link below:
+Save your seat at Speexx Exchange 2018!

 When asked which speaker and topic impressed her most in any of the past Exchanges, Laura recalls the session presented by Atish Gonsalves, Director at NGO DisasterReady.org titled, “Are you disaster-ready?
 Effective online training for humanitarian aid workers” in 2014.